Philippine orphans fled from room to room to escape sea surge

 On Thursday, a dozen young children giggled as they sang, played and prayed inside a tent.

 Pernille Ironside, a UNICEF child protection specialist, said play was a good way to distract children from the short-term struggle.
-In the longer term, counseling and discussion sessions would help.
+In the longer term, counselling and discussion sessions would help.

 "A young girl I met, eight years old, lost 20 of her classmates and friends," she said.
 "How do you process that?"